kubewarden/docs/docs/explanations/architecture-2.md

 Policies in Kubewarden are OCI (Open Container Initiative) artifacts.
-This standardization makes the distribution and versioning of policies easier, Policies contain both the WebAssembly modules for enforcement logic, and metadata necessary for the policy server's operation.
+This standardization makes the distribution and versioning of policies easier, Policies contain both the WebAssembly modules for enforcement logic, and metadata necessary for the PolicyServer's operation.
 Leveraging OCI artifacts promotes interoperability and ease of management within cloud ecosystems.